 a.
-NOFA Application Budget projects utilizing SDHC funding are subject to Federal prevailing wage requirements for construction labor.
-When creating the development budget for submittal with the NOFA application, the developer must estimate prevailing wage for all construction labor.
+NOFA Application submittals may be subject to prevailing wage requirements.
+SDHC will determine whether projects will be subject to prevailing wage based on available SDHC funding sources at time of NOFA Application submittal.
+If SDHC determines that the proposed development will be subject to prevailing wage requirements, SDHC shall notify Applicant and request an updated financial pro forma modeling prevailing wage requirements.
 Current Federal wage rates are available at www.wdol.gov for the San Diego County area.
 The rates should be adjusted for future increases, if applicable.